-For the reporting year 2021, CAIDA compares favorably amongst its statewide counterparts according to the most recent annual report issued by the Office of the New York State Office of the State Comptroller (OSC) which analyzes the activities of 105 New York State IDAs.
-The annual report was released in June of 2023.
+For the reporting year 2022, CAIDA compares favorably amongst its statewide counterparts according to the most recent annual report issued by the Office of the New York State Office of the State Comptroller (OSC) which analyzes the activities of 105 New York State IDAs.
+The annual report was released in June of 2024.

 - A strong investment in the City of Albany's economy is shown through the total value of projects that were catalyzed by assistance through the City of Albany IDA.
-Supported City projects in total were valued at over \$1.14 billion, which is 28% higher than the average total investment created by IDAs statewide. - Regarding (PILOTs), the City of Albany IDA generated \$5.6 million in payments, which is higher on average than its statewide counterparts. - On a per project level, the City of Albany IDA's project exemptions in 2021 were \$152,615, which was \$54,918 less per project compared to the statewide average.
-That is 26% lower than the average exemption per project on a statewide level. - Over the past ten years, CAIDA has assisted 49 market-rate and affordable housing projects, yielding over 4,000 residential units . - These 49 projects have created \$124.9 million in payments to the local taxing jurisdictions. - In 2021, 9 projects closed on assistance with the Agency, which created 876 units yielding \$23.9 million in anticipated net new payments.
+Supported City projects in total were valued at over \$1.25 billion, which is 31 % higher than the average total investment created by IDAs statewide. - Regarding (PILOTs), the City of Albany IDA generated \$4.9 million in payments, which is higher than its statewide counterparts. - On a per project level, the City of Albany IDA's project exemptions in 2022 were \$186,771, which was \$31,627 less per project compared to the statewide average.
+That is 14% lower than the average exemption per project on a statewide level - The City of Albany IDA also ranked favorably when measuring efficiency.
+The expenses per project came to \$10,358 as compared with a state-wide average of \$17,545 - Over the past ten years, CAIDA has assisted 49 market-rate and affordable housing projects, yielding over 4,000 residential units.
+These 49 projects have created \$109.8 million in payments to the local taxing jurisdictions. - In 2022, 4 projects closed on assistance with the Agency, which created 325 units yielding \$13.5 million in anticipated new payments to local taxing jurisdictions.

-A similar, favorable comparison was evident as part of the 2018, 2019 and 2020 OSC annual reports.
+A similar, favorable comparison was evident as part of the 2019, 2020 and 2021 OSC annual reports.
 The OSC annual IDA performance report lags behind the reporting year as the OSC collects data and performs the necessary analyses.
-Thus the OSC annual IDA performance report for 2022 will be released in the Spring/Summer of 2024.
+Thus the OSC annual IDA performance report for 2023 will be released in the Spring/Summer of 2025.
 The City of Albany IDA has consistently implemented OSC recommended best practices, improving processes, procedures and project evaluation methods further.